monisha-tech/ToDo-app/README.md

 # ToDo-app
-A simple ToDo list app using React Native.
+A simple ToDo list app using React Native